2Checkout Review (Now Verifone)

 What Is 2Checkout?

-Read on for more details about the 2Checkout platform and how it can benefit your business.
+This review covers 2Checkout’s expansive platform and how it can benefit your online business.

 2Sell

-- Sell Internationally: Sell in 200+ countries and territories.
-List your checkout in 29 languages, and accept payment in 100 currencies.
+- Sell Internationally: Sell in a remarkable 234 countries and territories worldwide.
+List your checkout in 30+ languages, and accept payment in 100 currencies.
 Your customers won’t have to sign up for 2CO themselves; they can quickly make purchases using one of the 45 accepted payment methods (including PayPal if they have a PayPal account).

 - Integrate With Shopping Carts: 2Checkout has prebuilt integrations with 120+ of the most popular software options.